 |Artwork courtesy of the American Library Association|

-This week, I'll be sharing a few of my favorite banned and challenged books with my readers.
-I hope you enjoy this little mini series, and getting to know a different side of me.
+This week, I've been sharing a few of my favorite banned and challenged books with my readers.
+I hope you're enjoying these posts and getting to learn about some of my favorite banned books.

 Why the Ban?

 Favorite Banned Books, a blog that focuses on banned books has a ton of information on Ockler's banned book.
 According to the website, Wesley Scroggins, a parent and college professor, fought hard to have Twenty Boy Summer and other books removed from the Republic Missouri School District.
 After a year-long battle with the district, Twenty Boy Summer and Slaughterhouse Five by Kurt Vonnegut were removed.
 According to the district's superintendent, Ockler's book was removed because it focuses on "sensationalizing sexual promiscuity".
 The book was also removed for underage drinking and drunkenness, teenagers lying to their parents, and questionable language.